At one point or another, all of us feel the effects of burnout. There have been times where I have been guilty of this as well.

 Training.
 Knowledge.
 Experience.
 Progress.
 Confidence.

 Real training is a product of activity.
-An hour on the job is worth 20 minutes in the classroom.

 But not everyone has the same motivating factors.
 For example, a recent study from IDG suggests that men and women have different motivations in the workplace.